Mohanad-eng/Webots_Turorials_MindCloud/README.md

 In webots we use TwistStampted not Twist

 ``ros2 run teleop_twist_keyboard teleop_twist_keyboard   --ros-args -p stamped:=true``

-this will open the program and then we make a new project by using the menu

-choose

 @ Copyrights MindCloud Robotics team,Faculty of Engineering ,Alexandria Universty,Egypt